Coherent and incoherent contents of correlations: Abstract

 \section{Abstract}

-I examine bipartite and multipartite correlations within the construct of unitary orbits.
-I show that the set of product states is a very small subset of set of all possible states.
-I further show that all bipartite states are connected to \emph{classically correlated} states via unitary transformations.
-Finally I look at how entanglement looks in this picture for the two-qubit case.
+We examine bipartite and multipartite correlations within the construct of unitary orbits.
+We show that the set of product states is a very small subset of set of all possible states, while all unitary orbits contain \emph{classically correlated} states.
+Using this we give meaning to degeneration of quantum correlations due to a unitary interactions, which we call coherent correlations.
+The remaining classical correlations are called incoherent correlations and quantified in terms of the distance of the joint probability distributions to its marginals.
+Finally, we look at how entanglement looks in this picture for the two-qubit case.